Your course induction

 Whilst all courses will be taught through a mixture of face-to-face and online teaching, we recognise that due to restrictions on travel from overseas, self-isolation and the shielding issues associated with COVID-19, there may be some students who are unable to be on campus.
 From September, we are launching a new blended learning approach to ensure that each one of our students gets the best possible experience.

 Our course teams are working hard to ensure that students who are unable to be on campus will have access to learning resources and to teaching online.
-Read the latest information on Term One to find out more.
+Read the latest information on Term Three to find out more.

 View the full list of 2020/21 term dates.